lemlac/pylem/docs/reference.md

 Internally, what's happening is that the value becomes a tagged union with 2 variants: *`Some` value* or `None`. *(See [`enum union`](#enum-union).)* When you enter a block where it's guaranteed not to be `None`, then it's automatically unwrapped inside that block.

-You can kind of think of it doing something like this under the hood:
+You can kind of think of it as doing something like this under the hood:

 ```py
 enum union OptionInt: